How Things Work

 The Meetings:

-NE meetings are at the Matt Dishman Community Center in NE Portland on the first Saturday of every month from 11 am – 1 pm
+• NE Portland – Our newest location.
+Meets at the Matt Dishman Community Center in NE Portland on the first Saturday of the month from 11 am – 1 pm— see When and Where page for schedule.

 What Are the Meetings Like: